 Jesus gives specific examples of ways we can “care for” others, putting our love and concern into action.
 We are to “care for” those in need, talk to a stranger and possibly invite them for a visit, take care of the sick, and visit the lonely and imprisoned.
 These are all concrete ways to “care for” others.
 When we “care for” others, we are doing the will of Jesus and sharing His love.

 Now I hope in the Lord Jesus to send Timothy to you soon, that I also may be cheered when I learn how you are doing.
-I have nobody else like him who will genuinely care for your needs.
+I have nobody else like him who will genuinely “care for” your needs.
 For all the others look after their own interests, not those of Jesus Christ. –Philippians 2:19-21 (BSB)

 Paul too emphasized to those in Philippi the importance of “caring for” others’ needs, as Timothy was modeling.
 He encourages us to not be so concerned with ourselves or our needs; we need to be like Jesus and be concerned with others.
 We have the responsibility to provide for those in need.